deluxor/microsoft-cognitive-face-nodejs/README.md

 - Add faces to a person
 - List Created Groups
 - Verifies a face to a Person
-(Basically this allow you to use the Face API to do a simple facial recognition)
+(Basically this allows you to use the Face API to do a simple facial recognition)

 A demo script is included in `/test/test.js`